• Free shipping on all orders

 yorkshire terrier looking up

-All Yorkies are born with black and tan markings.
-However, as they age, their colors can change, giving them a distinctive look that their owners know and love.
+Yorkshire Terriers are gorgeous, glamorous dogs with silky coats.
+All Yorkies are born with black and tan markings, but their colors can change as they age, giving them a distinctive look.

-If you’d like to know more about the various Yorkie color combinations that these feisty little dogs can sport, read on — the guide below will walk you through every possible permutation.Divider 8
+If you’d like to know more about the various Yorkie color combinations, keep reading.
+Our guide below will walk you through every possible permutation.Divider 8

-Yorkies come in four colors, although these can be mixed and matched into different combinations.
+Yorkshire Terriers come in four colors but can be mixed and matched into different combinations.

 The 4 Yorkie Colors Are: